oVirt/ovirt-site/source/release/4.4.7/index.md

 oVirt uses the trusted KVM hypervisor and is built upon several other community projects, including libvirt, Gluster, PatternFly, and Ansible.

-This release is available now for Red Hat Enterprise Linux 8.3 and CentOS Linux 8.3 (or similar) and CentOS Stream.
+This release is available now for Red Hat Enterprise Linux 8.4 (or similar) and CentOS Stream.

 > **NOTE**
 >